vmware/vcf-security-and-compliance-guidelines/ransomware-resources/BRICKSTORM/IOCs.md

 ## File Hashes

 BRICKSTORM hashes are maintained by CISA as part of the [AR25-338A](https://www.cisa.gov/news-events/analysis-reports/ar25-338a) analysis report.
 UNC5221 is noted to recompile the malware on a per-victim basis, so the hashes may differ from the analysis report.
+There have been reports that the third-party Mandiant scanner scripts work on the vCenter appliance.
+This is a third-party tool; evaluate according to your organization's security policies.

 ---